mtov/engsoftmoderna/en/chapter1.md

 disk failure?
 A robust software implementation should not crash due to such events, instead, it should alert users about the abnormal operation.
-*  Efficiency: Does the software optimally use computational resources?
+*  Efficiency: Does the software optimally use the available computational resources?
 *  Portability: Is the software adaptable to other platforms and operating systems?
 Is it available for major operating systems such as Windows, Linux, and macOS or, in the case of